Tesla surges as fund managers face big decision: How much to own

 “Many so-called active management funds are benchmark huggers and now they’re going to have to tinker with what weighting to apply” to Tesla, said David Barse of index company XOUT Capital.
 “Many of them are going to realize they have to add it.”

-(Reporting by Subrat Patnaik and Sruthi Shankar in Bengaluru, Noel Randewich in San Francisco and David Randall in New York; editing by Ira Iosebashvili and Dan Grebler)
+(Reporting by Subrat Patnaik and Sruthi Shankar in Bengaluru, Noel Randewich in San Francisco and David Randall in New York; Editing by Ira Iosebashvili, Dan Grebler and Aurora Ellis)